nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 05 - Social Warfare.md

 ### Scene 1: The Salon

 - **Key Event:** Angelica Ward, dressed in a gown of stiff, silver silk, attends High Tea in the Solarium of Lady Corinne’s estate.
 - **Detailed Description:** The Solarium is a glass bubble suspended from the side of the Zenith Spire, offering a terrifying view of the three-mile drop to the clouds below.
 The light is blindingly bright, refracted by crystal prisms hanging from the ceiling.
-The room is filled with the wives and daughters of the High Council—women painted in pastel bioluminescence, their voices a murmur of polite gossip.
-They sip tea from cups so thin they look like spun sugar.
-Angelica feels like a bull in a china shop.
-Her boots are hidden under her dress, but she can feel the steel toes pressing against the delicate floor.
-She is scanning the room, not for friends, but for structural weaknesses.
-She notes the stress fractures in the glass panels and the load-bearing capacity of the support struts.
+The room is filled with the wives and daughters of the High Council—women painted in pastel bioluminescence.
+  - **The Vanity Court:** Surrounding **Lady Corinne** is her retinue: **Marcel** (her stylus-wielding fashion stylist who critiques everyone's hemline), the twins **Rose and Lily** (who brush her hair in unison), and **Photographer Vorn** (who orbits her like a moon, snapping photos for the social feed). **Sir Gallant**, her current suitor, hovers nearby, fetching her drinks with pathetic eagerness.
+  - **The Imperial Shadows:** In the corner, the **Royal Taster** samples the buffet with paranoid precision.
+The **Jeweler** inspects the ladies' diamonds with a loupe, while the **Mirror-Maid** stands silently behind the High Chamberlain, holding a reflective shield so he can check his appearance.
+- **Key Event:** Angelica Ward enters, feeling out of place.
+- **Detailed Description:** Angelica feels like a bull in a china shop.
+Sitting next to Corinne is **Joyce**, a frail, confused-looking elderly woman knitting a scarf that seems to have no end.
+Joyce is introduced as Corinne's "Great-Aunt" from the country, a harmless relic who constantly asks for more sugar.
+- **Key Event:** **Adjunct Professor Kroll** is present as a curiosity.
+- **Detailed Description:** **Professor Kroll**, a minor academic invited to explain the science of the tea leaves, is arguing loudly about atmospheric pressure with a bored noble. **Madame Velour**, the head of the Textile Guild, watches Angelica's dress with a critical eye, whispering to Marcel.
 - **Internal Conflict:** Angelica is suffocating.
-The corset Corinne forced her into restricts her breathing to shallow sips of air.
-Every movement is a chore.
-She despises the frivolity of the event.
-While people in Sector 12 are starving, these women are debating the merits of synthetic versus organic rose petals.
-She fights the urge to flip the table and scream.
+The corset Corinne forced her into restricts her breathing.
+She despises the frivolity.
+She watches Joyce, knowing the "old woman" is actually a lethal sleeper agent.
-  - _Character Defining Moment:_ **Angelica Ward** — She unconsciously taps a rhythmic code on the table—a distress signal used by miners.
-It is a nervous tic, a way to ground herself in her old reality.
+  - _Character Defining Moment:_ **Angelica Ward** — She unconsciously taps a rhythmic code on the table.
   - _Key Dialog:_ **Lady Corinne:** (Hissing behind her fan) "Stop tapping.
 You sound like a leaky pipe.
 Drink your tea.
-And try to look like you aren't calculating the velocity of our death.
-It makes the other ladies nervous."
-  - _Key Dialog:_ **Angelica Ward:** "The glass is three microns too thin for this altitude.
-If a bird hits it, we're all dead."
+And for heaven's sake, smile at Aunt Joyce.
+She's the only one here who isn't trying to poison you."
+  - _Key Dialog:_ **Joyce (The Needle):** (Loudly, appearing senile) "Did you say poison, dear?
+I thought we were having Earl Grey.
+You know I can't digest poison after noon."
-  - _Key Dialog:_ **Lady Corinne:** "Then smile.
-Let's make a pretty corpse."
+  - _Key Dialog:_ **Lady Corinne:** "It's a metaphor, Auntie.
+Eat your scone."

 ### Scene 2: The Shark